 Orchard Place is a not-for-profit organization serving children and their families.
 Our mission is to develop strong futures for children and youth with mental health and behavioral challenges.
 By interceding early with appropriate care, we develop stronger futures for our young clients.
-To accomplish this goal, we operate four branches:
+To accomplish this goal, we operate three operating divisions:

 The Fifth Judicial District Department of Correctional Services is a community-based correctional agency which provides a variety of services to approximately 8,000 offenders in South-Central Iowa.
 We provide supervision and treatment to offenders prior to conviction, post conviction, and for offenders in residential settings.
 We utilize evidence based practices to achieve our Vision of "A Fifth Judicial District with No More Victims".

 Amerigroup is a Managed Care Organization (MCO) providing health care coverage and coordination to Iowa Health Link members.